Fallout: Equestria

 Fallout: Equestria is a post-apocalyptic My Little Pony: Friendship Is Magic fan fiction novel based on the Fallout video game series.
 It was originally published by pseudonymous user Kkat on April 12, 2011.
 It is split into five volumes, totalling 620,000 words across more than 2,000 pages.
-The novel has been published as an ebook, an audiobook, and also as a physical hardcover novel.
-The novel is considered to be one of the most popular My Little Pony: Friendship Is Magic fanworks, having developed a large following of its own.
+The novel has been published as an ebook and audiobook also as a physical hardcover novel.
+The novel is considered to be one of the most popular My Little Pony: Friendship Is Magic fan fiction, having developed a large following of its own.

 Synopsis

 The series is a transformative fanwork, based on the Fallout video game franchise and the animated series My Little Pony: Friendship Is Magic.
 Fallout: Equestria places the magical ponies of the Friendship Is Magic franchise within the post-apocalyptic setting of the Fallout games.
 In the novel, the fictional world of Equestria enters a resource war with the Zebra Empire.
 The resulting conflict leaves both continents as mutant-filled wastelands, with survivors living in underground fallout shelters called "Stables".
 Within this setting, the novel combines various cyberpunk, atompunk and retrofuturistic elements with the fantasy elements of Friendship Is Magic.
 The incorporation of more violent and mature content contributes to a darker overall tone than the Friendship Is Magic source material.